gripfastistech/FileIndexer/README.md

 # FileIndexer

-FileIndexer is a MediaWiki extension that allows users to search within uploaded text files, such as PDFs, DOCs, TXTs, etc. This version is modified for use with internal-only intranet wiki's for Mediawiki v1.35.
+FileIndexer is a MediaWiki extension that allows users to search within uploaded text files, such as PDFs, DOCs, TXTs, etc. This version is modified for use with internal-only intranet wikis based on Mediawiki v1.35.
 Do NOT use on public wikis.

 ## Installation